IfThenERROR/autoedit/README.txt

 11) Now let's test all the installed parts. java -version
-Should output xxxxxxx
+Should output „Java(TM) SE Runtime Environment (build 1.8.0_***-***)“

-ffmpeg --encoders | grep omx
+ffmpeg -encoders | grep omx
-Should output xxxxxxx
+Should output „V..... h264_omx             OpenMAX IL H.264 video encoder (codec h264)“

 comskip
-Should output xxxxxxx
+Should output „ComSkip: missing option <file>“

 autoedit --help
-Should output xxxxxxx
+Should output „Usage: bash postscript.sh (options) …“

 Tadaaaaa!
 Everything is ready.

 Installation:
 Now let's hook up autoedit in TVHeadend.
 Open a browser and go to the TVHeadend interface (http://your_RPi_IP:9981).
-Go to Configuration→Recording→Profiles and in the (Default Profile) set „Tag with metadata“.
+Go to Configuration→Recording and in the (Default Profile) set „Tag with metadata“.
 In the field for „Post-Processor Command“ enter autoedit --input "%f" --comskip --transcode mpeg2_mmal h264_omx 1800k --rename --wait“

 --input : This is the file to process, %f makes TVHeadend deliver the full path.
 --comskip : Marks commercials for automatic skipping using Comskip.